TecJoJo/RamenHouse/ramenHouse/Plan.md

 [ X ] loading on list fetching and menu fetching
 [ x ] category and allergy management
-[ ] manage table can manage allergy and category
+[x ] manage table can manage allergy and category
+[x ] daily special offer pictures dynamically based on discount

+[x ] home page when click on the correspond meal picure will lead to the detail back [ ] price should display sell price
+[ ]	possibity to update the categories
+[ ] detail pack styling
+[ ] font-styling

 [ ] drop down on isFeatured
 [ ] backend validation on list change
-[ ] daily special offer pictures dynamically based on discount